 <3> The disadvantages of the capacitive touch screen:

-A. The main disadvantage of the capacitive touchscreen is drift: when the ambient temperature,humidity, and electric field changes, it will cause the drift of the capacitive screen, resulting in inaccuracy.
+A. The main disadvantage of the capacitive touchscreen is drift: when the ambient temperature, humidity, and electric field change, it will cause the drift of the capacitive screen, resulting in inaccuracy.
 For example, the temperature rise of the display will cause drift when the user touches the screen, while the other hand or side of the body near the display will cause drift; the larger object near the capacitive touch screen also will cause drift after moving, and if someone comes to watch the screen when you touch it, it will also cause drift; the drift of the capacitive screen belongs to the problem of technology.
 Although the environmental potential surface (including the user's body) is far away from the capacitive touch screen, it is much larger than the finger area, which directly affects the determination of the touch position.

 B. Capacitance screens can only make sense response from the touch of biologically current objects, such as fingers, and the impact of the surrounding environment on them is fatal.
 If your fingers have sweat, the capacitance screens may not be able to provide services to you anymore.
-If you are in a steam-filled bathroom or sauna, the capacitance screens may stop make any response.
+If you are in a steam-filled bathroom or sauna, the capacitance screens may stop making any response.
 If you want to use other objects (such as handwriting pens, toothpicks, cotton swabs, etc.) to operate the capacitive screen, it will not give you any response.

-<4> Touch mode of resistive screen:
+<4> Touch mode of the resistive screen:

-The screen part of resistive touch screen is a multi-layer composite film, which is composed of a layer of glass or organic glass as the base, and the surface is coated with a transparent conductive layer (ITO film), which is covered with a layer of hardened, smooth and scratch-proof plastic layer on the outer surface.
-Its inner surface is also coated with ITO, which is separated by many tiny (less than one thousandth of an inch) transparent isolation points between the two conductive layers.
+The screen part of the resistive touch screen is a multi-layer composite film, which is composed of a layer of glass or organic glass as the base, and the surface is coated with a transparent conductive layer (ITO film), which is covered with a layer of hardened, smooth and scratch-proof plastic layer on the outer surface.
+Its inner surface is also coated with ITO, which is separated by many tiny (less than one-thousandth of an inch) transparent isolation points between the two conductive layers.
 When the finger touches the screen, the two layers of ITO contacts, the resistance changes, and signals are generated in the X and Y directions.
-The controller calculates the XY coordinates of the contact points according to the detected resistance changes, and then carries out the corresponding operation according to the coordinates.
-Therefore, this technology must use hard objects to apply force to the screen, then get touching effect.
+The controller calculates the XY coordinates of the contact points according to the detected resistance changes and then carries out the corresponding operation according to the coordinates.
+Therefore, this technology must use hard objects to apply force to the screen, then get the touching effect.

 <5> The advantages of resistive touch screens: